W8sconsin/studentlist/contributing.md

 ### The branch for the public
 <p>Our deployable code.</p>

+## How do I get feedback?
+Use the "Commits" tab.
+Request feedback using a comment with @username_of_person_for_feedback.
+Request more than one person's feedback.
+Pull requests will be used when we're reviewing code from the whole dev cycle.
+This process will be reviewed after our first cycle to see if we like it or if it should change.

 ## 4-Week Dev Cycle for Front-End Development
 <p>Day 1: All-contributor meeting, user stories & mockups released</p>
 <p>Days 1 & 2: Developers divide up work, communicate with each other</p>